segmentation-chaos/dynamical_systems/README.md

 * Scrool up|down: increases|decreases the number of points in initial condition line

 ## Install
-To instal dyn_sys, just type `make` in `dynamical_systems/` folder and `./dyn_sys` to run it.
+To install dyn_sys, just type `make` in `dynamical_systems/` folder and `./dyn_sys` to run it. `make clean` will delete the executable.

-In order to install dyn_sys, one must have the c++11 compiler available; also, the SDL2 C library is used for graphics, hence, the same is required.
+In order to install dyn_sys, one must have the c++11 compiler available along with SDL2 C library, which is used for graphics.
 In case you have ubuntu, you can get the package directly from repository:

-`apt-get install libsdl2-dev `
+`apt-get install libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev`

 The first library `libsdl2-dev` is the Simple DirectMedia Layer with development version, which allows us to load `...hpp` files from it.
 The second library `libsdl2-image-dev` is the sub library for image loading, required for textures and external images.